prahadeeshwaran-k/ARM/README.md

-# ARM
-# ⚙️ LPC21xx ARM7 Microcontroller Projects
+# LPC21xx ARM7 Microcontroller Projects

 Welcome to the repository dedicated to hands-on embedded systems development using the **LPC21xx** series microcontrollers based on the **ARM7TDMI-S** core from NXP (formerly Philips).

 ---

-## 🧠 About LPC21xx Series
+## 🧠 About LPC2129 Series

 The **LPC21xx** family is a range of 32-bit ARM7 microcontrollers designed for real-time embedded applications.
 Known for their balance of performance, memory, and peripheral integration, they are widely used in: